Canadian Cancer Registry (CCR)

 - EXCEPT certain non-melanoma skin cancers (topographies C44.0-C44.9 with behaviour codes of 1, 2, 3).

-For details on the Canadian Cancer Registry scope inclusions and exclusions, please contact Client Services at 613-951-1746 (firstname.lastname@example.org), Health Statistics Division.
+For details on the CCR scope, inclusions and exclusions, please contact Client Services at 613-951-1746 (email@example.com), Health Statistics Division.

-Patient records include nominal, demographic and mortality information about the person.
-Tumour records contain information about the characteristics of the tumour and its diagnosis.
-The list of data elements on the Patient record and the Tumour record is provided in the Canadian Cancer Registry System Guide.
+The CCR includes basic patient demographic information (e.g., age and sex) and more detailed tumour information.
+For example, tumour records contain information about the characteristics of the tumour and its diagnosis.
+The list of data elements included on the CCR is provided in the CCR documentation, available upon request (613-951-1746 or firstname.lastname@example.org).

-Each provincial and territorial cancer registry supplies information to the Canadian Cancer Registry (CCR) for each new patient and tumour in a standard format.
-Validation edits verify that each field contains valid entries.
-Correlation edits check the compatibility of different data elements within a record and verify that relationships between patient and tumour records make sense.
-These verifications are done as data are loaded into the CCR database and any records failing edits are rejected and returned to the provincial or territorial cancer registries for verification and/or correction.
+Each record submitted by a PTCR is verified in order to identify possible errors (e.g., unexpected values or formatting issues).
+Validation edits are used to verify that each field contains values that fall within the allowable range for that data element.
+Correlation edits are used to check the compatibility of different data elements within a record and to verify that relationships between person and tumour information are logical.
+Match edits are used to check key identifier fields to aid in ensuring that, where identifiable, duplicate records are not added to the CCR database.
+These verifications are done as data are loaded into the CCR database and any records failing one or more edits are rejected and returned to the submitting PTCR for verification and/or correction.

-Statistics Canada does not impute missing data on The Canadian Cancer Registry.
+StatCan does not impute missing data on the CCR.

 This methodology type does not apply to this statistical program.

-CCR Data Quality Reports are used by PTCRs to monitor the quality of their information in the CCR and meet standards for acceptance in international publications such as Cancer Incidence in Five Continents and Cancer Incidence in North America.
+CCR Data Quality and Data Validation Reports are used by PTCRs to monitor the quality of their information in the CCR and meet standards for acceptance in international publications such as Cancer Incidence in Five Continents and Cancer Incidence in North America.

-In regards to random rounding of tabular data, the Canadian Cancer Registry (CCR) rounds each cell count, independently of other cells, to an adjacent multiple of 5 using an unbiased random rounding scheme.
-Specifically, numbers ending in 0 or 5 are not rounded; numbers ending in 1 or 6 are rounded up with a probability of 0.20 and down with a probability of 0.80; numbers ending in 2 or 7 are rounded up and down with probabilities of 0.40 and 0.60, respectively; numbers ending in 3 or 8 are rounded up and down with probabilities of 0.60 and 0.40, respectively; and, numbers ending in 4 or 9 are rounded up and down with probabilities of 0.80 and 0.20, respectively.
-Thus, counts are more likely to be rounded to their nearest multiple of five but table additivity will be maintained only by chance.
-Controlled rounding to an adjacent multiple of 5 is more complex to implement than random rounding because linear programming techniques are used to round table entries while attempting to maintain table additivity.
+In regards to random rounding of tabular data, the CCR rounds each cell count, independently of other cells, to a lower or higher multiple of 5; true zeros and actual counts evenly divisible by 5 are not affected.
+Random rounding is applied to each cell count independently.
+Specifically, an unbiased random rounding procedure is applied such that numbers ending in 0 or 5 are not rounded; numbers ending in a 1 or 6 are rounded up with a probability of 0.20 and down with a probability of 0.80; numbers ending in 2 or 7 are rounded up and down with probabilities of 0.40 and 0.60, respectively; numbers ending in 3 or 8 are rounded up and down with probabilities of 0.60 and 0.40, respectively; and, numbers ending in 4 or 9 are rounded up and down with probabilities of 0.80 and 0.20, respectively.
+Consequently, columns and rows will sum to totals only by chance.
+By design, differences between the rounded and actual counts will never exceed 4 and actual counts are more likely to be rounded to the nearest multiple of 5.

 When calculating crude or specific rates and confidence intervals, the CCR uses the rounded count.
 Otherwise, the actual count can be deciphered relatively easily by using publicly available population estimates.
 Because age-standardized rates are more complex to calculate, involving the combining of data across multiple age strata, the CCR uses the actual age-specific counts to calculate the age-standardized rate and confidence intervals.
 However, the overall count of events contributing to the age-standardized rate is rounded when presented.
 For the special circumstance where the rounded overall count of events contributing to the age-standardized rate is zero, the actual age-standardized rate and corresponding confidence intervals are suppressed to maintain the ambiguity of zeros.